dubinsky/dubinsky/_posts/2024-07-04-DevPod-is-wonderful.md

 In July 2024 I stumbled onto [DevPod](https://devpod.sh/) - and it is a game-changer!

-TODO
+DevPod is:
-- Open Source
+- Open Source: No vendor lock-in.
+100% free and open source built by developers for developers.
-- Client Only
+- Client Only: No server side setup needed.
+Download the desktop app or the CLI to get started.
-- Unopinionated
+- Unopinionated: Repeatable dev environment for any infra, any IDE, and any programming language.

 ## Google Cloud Platform Setup